 - Pain management: Ketamine is also used in pain management in veterinary medicine and in some human cases.
 In humans, ketamine can be used at low doses for particularly hard-to-treat issues, such as neuropathic pain (pain that is associated with injury to the tissues).

-- Seizure control: Ketamine has also been used effectively in the control seizures in some individuals.
+- Seizure control: Ketamine has also been used effectively in the control of seizures in some individuals.

-Ketamine is abused for its psychoactive effects.
+Ketamine is used for its psychoactive effects.
 These effects typically include feelings of euphoria, sedation, and changes in cognition, as well as hallucinations and dissociative experiences.
-Individuals who abuse ketamine may believe that it makes them more sociable and more empathetic to other people’s feelings.
+Individuals who use ketamine may believe that it makes them more sociable and more empathetic to other people’s feelings.

-A number of different behavioral signs and symptoms may be associated with abuse of ketamine.
-Because many of these symptoms are also associated with other forms of substance abuse, it is important to look for groups of symptoms that hang together.
+A number of different behavioral signs and symptoms may be associated with the misuse of ketamine.
+Because many of these symptoms are also associated with other forms of substance use, it is important to look for groups of symptoms that hang together.
 For example, an individual just being extremely mellow should not arouse suspicion that they are abusing some drug unless this behavior is drastically different than their normal behavior.
-Some signs that may be associated with abuse of ketamine include:
+Some signs that may be associated with the use of ketamine include:

 - Dilated pupils

 - Difficulty concentrating on one train of thought